COXIT-CO/RecruitFlowAI/README.md

 ## Slack Bot

+### Setting Up the Bot
+1. Go to [api.slack.com/apps](https://api.slack.com/apps), log into your workspace and click on Create an app.
+2. Generate all required api tokens and secrets: aceess token, signing secret, config token.
+3. Use these data and bot app id to populate env varaibles mentioned below.

 ### Deployment
 1. Create in base folder `.env` file and specify:
    - `SLACK_ACCESS_TOKEN` - Bot User OAuth Token